saurav2021c/Business_Patterns_Analysis/README.md

 ![image](https://github.com/saurav2021c/Business_Patterns_Analysis/assets/97289683/efbd224f-653a-4815-9589-952e02e54bfe)

 ### Conclusion:
-- Now as we are at the end of 3 years in business . we can see dramatic growth.
-We can see 60 orders from 1st Quarter.
+- Now as we are at the end of 3 years in business. we can see dramatic growth.
+- We can see 60 orders from 1st Quarter.
 And in 2015 it has been increased 100 times more orders.
-There is similar growth in other Quarters too which is really impressive.
+- There is similar growth in other Quarters too which is really impressive.

 ## `Question 2:`
 ### Next, let’s showcase all of our efficiency improvements.
 I would love to show quarterly figures since we launched, for session-to-order conversion rate, revenue per order, and revenue per session.